sarah-antillia/Tiled-ImageMask-Dataset-Breast-Cancer/README.md

 6. Get a set of <b>points</b> of a polygon which represents a mostly_tumor region.
 7. Fill the mask with the set of points as a polygon.
 8. Resize the width and height of the mask to be a minimum integral multiple of 512 respectively.
-9. Save the resize mask as a jpg file.
+9. Save the resized mask as a jpg file.
 </pre>

 By using this script, the following dataset will be created.<br>